 - Emphasizing the importance of therapy in conjunction with medications.
 This combined approach has been shown to improve symptoms more than medications alone in many of the most common disorders.

 Once a patient has completed the therapy intake process, a referral can be made to medical services.
-To make access easy, the Medical Services team meets with patients in a variety of settings - including outpatient clinics, the crisis stabilization unit, nursing homes, and residential treatment facilities.
+To make access easy, the Medical Services team meets with patients in a variety of settings - including outpatient clinics, the Hospital Alternative Program, nursing homes, and residential treatment facilities.